Credit: Belmont Park

 Credit: La Jolla Beach & Tennis Club

-For a front row seat, reserve a table at The Marine Room in La Jolla.
-This coastal experience is one for books and is known for its fine dining, exquisite seafood creations and breathtaking sunset views through their expansive panoramic window.
-With their seafood, produce and meat all sourced locally, The Marine Room is truly a restaurant worth every penny.
-Feast on crab cakes and hamachi crudo as the waves crash against the windows.
+For a front-row seat to the crashing waves in La Jolla, reserve a table at The Marine Room.
+This coastal restaurant in San Diego is known for its fine-dining atmosphere, exquisite seafood creations and floor-to-ceiling windows that give way to breathtaking sunset views.
+With their seafood, produce and meat all sourced locally, The Marine Room serves up a dining experience truly worth every penny.
+Feast on local bluefin tuna and Peruvian crudo as the coastal views take your breath away.

 Location: La Jolla